Tips for Parenting With MS

 Don’t Hide Information

-Children are smart.
+Children are smart and very intuitive.
 Even very young kids can sense when something is wrong or there’s stress or tension in the house.
 If you or your spouse are going through a diagnosis or dealing with MS issues, it’s best not to keep secrets.
 Often, children imagine a situation to be much worse than it actually is.